Aschaffenburg: Modern times through 19th century

 In 1552, the late-Gothic castle of Johannisburg was destroyed.
 It was replaced in 1605-14 by the Renaissance Schloss Johannisburg.
 The town suffered greatly during the Thirty Years' War, being held in turn by the various belligerents.
 During the Battle of Dettingen (1743), which took place to the north, the town was occupied by French troops.
 It formed part of the electorate of the Archbishop of Mainz, and in 1803 was made over to Archbishop Karl Theodor von Dalberg as the Principality of Aschaffenburg.

 Aschaffenburg was the site of the "Forstliche Hochschule Aschaffenburg" (Königlich Bayerische Centralforstlehranstalt), established in 1807, "made famous by the researches of Professor Dr Ernst Ebermayer."
-The Academy was "dissolved in 1832, but re-organized under the Ministry of Finance in 1874"; and, as "of 30th March, 1874, united to the University of Munich."
+The academy was "dissolved in 1832, but re-organized under the Ministry of Finance in 1874"; and, as "of 30th March, 1874, united to the University of Munich."

-In 1810, the Principality of Aschaffenburg was merged into the new Grand Duchy of Frankfurt, although Dalberg retained Aschaffenburg as his residence.
-In 1814 the town was transferred to the Kingdom of Bavaria by an Austrian-Bavarian treaty.
+In 1810, the Principality of Aschaffenburg was merged into the new Grand Duchy of Frankfurt although Dalberg retained Aschaffenburg as his residence.
+In 1814, the town was transferred to the Kingdom of Bavaria by an Austrian-Bavarian treaty.
 In 1817 it was included within Bavarian Lower Franconia.
 From 1840 to 1848, King Ludwig I of Bavaria had a Roman villa built to the west of town.
 It was named Pompejanum after its model, the house of Castor and Pollux at Pompeii.

 During the Austro-Prussian War, the Prussian Army inflicted a severe defeat on the Grand Duchy of Hesse near Aschaffenburg in the Battle of Frohnhofen on 13 July 1866.

 World War II

-In World War II, Aschaffenburg was heavily damaged by Allied area bombing, including Schloss Johannisburg which was completely restored several years later.
-The German military chose to strongly defend Aschaffenburg during the last weeks of the war, which resulted in the "Battle of Aschaffenburg" fought 28 March – 3 April 1945.
+In World War II, Aschaffenburg was heavily damaged by Allied area bombing, including Schloss Johannisburg, which was completely restored several years later.
+The German military chose to defend Aschaffenburg strongly during the last weeks of the war, which resulted in the Battle of Aschaffenburg fought 28 March – 3 April 1945.
 The U.S. 45th Infantry Division was forced to take the fortified town against stiff German resistance in a series of frontal assaults that involved house-to-house fighting and vicious close combat.
 The resulting widespread urban destruction was quite severe, as cannon fire was used point-blank to blast through structures.

 Aschaffenburg displaced persons camps

-At the end of World War II the United States Army occupied military facilities formerly used and controlled by the Wehrmacht.
+At the end of World War II, the United States Army occupied military facilities that had been used and controlled by the Wehrmacht.
 These were converted for use by U.S. military personnel as processing centres for displaced persons at the end of the war.
-From 1945 7,000 Ukrainians were accommodated in four displaced persons camps:
+From 1945, 7,000 Ukrainians were accommodated in four displaced persons camps: